Saturday, July 29, 2017

 Our stop for the day was the Summer Lake Rest Area.
 This is an oasis in the surrounding desert area, and where it's possible to pause and park for up to 18 hours in a 24 hour period.
 This is one of 57 State of Oregon Rest Areas where free over night parking is allowed, and possibly the best one we have used.

-After a great breakfast at the Lodge at Summer Lake, we spent the day driving and birding on the Summer Lake Wildlife Area Loop Route.
+Lodge at Summer Lake, we spent the day driving and birding on the Summer Lake Wildlife Area Loop Route.
 Jeanette is shown here using her iPhone to call in some birds along the Anna River.
 Check out our Observation List here for out species total and photos.

 Watching birds leads to a treasure-trove of information and experience.
 It's akin to falling down the rabbit hole as in Alice in Wonderland.
 You are drawn into a world beyond your understanding.
 A world of art, history, and science, all interwoven and connected.
 It may start out simple enough, you observe a bird, perhaps in your yard and a question comes to mind, "what kind of bird is that?"
 That may lead to interaction with another person to seek some understanding, or perhaps borrow or purchase a book about birds.
 Next you discover it would help to have binoculars.
 Then, you may need a better camera with a zoom lens to be able to get a photo.
 As you begin to build on your knowledge you realize that males and females may look different.
 There are seasonal changes, some birds are around all year, but some only in summer, some only in winter.
 Some eat bugs, some eat fruit, some eat fish, some even eat other birds.
 And you are drawn even further into the vast world of birding.
 Different birds for different locations.
 Birds species on the decline, other species on the move and expanding.
 Seasonal changes of nesting, fledgling, and migration.
 The more you see and learn, the more questions surface.